Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

     * <https://www.rospa.com/leisure-safety/Water/Advice/Weils-Disease>

 ### Mosquitos
+  * A rich ecosystem will include many predatory insects which feed on mosquitos, controlling their numbers.
-  * Addition of a fountain or pump to provide water circulation will reduce mosquito breeding
+  * Adding of a fountain or pump to provide water circulation will reduce mosquito breeding
   * Add fish

 ## Plants and wildlife
   * Most insects and wildlife will arrive quite quickly on their own
   * Small native freshwater fish can be added a few months after first setting up a pond.
     * If your pond is well designed, and not overstocked, fish will not eat everything.
 Make sure you have planted submerged plants with lots of leaves.
 These are often sold as oxygenating plants.